 When All Else Fails: Rescue Medications for Migraine

-Rescue medications are the last-gasp options to stop or decrease the agony of a severe attack that isn’t responding to less powerful meds.
+Rescue medications are the final options to stop or decrease the agony of a severe attack that isn’t responding to less powerful meds.
 These are tablets, injections or suppositories that are used only when absolutely necessary, under a doctor’s supervision, because they are often sedating, and can have significant side effects.
 A doctor may administer them for three to seven days to break the headache cycle.
-Another measure your doctor could recommend is intravenous medication administered to you at an outpatient infusion center or in the emergency room.
+Your doctor might also recommend you visit an outpatient infusion center or the emergency room for intravenous medication.

 Examples of Rescue Medications for Migraine